vitodibari/poliba-machine_learning-notes/notes.md

 \bigg)
 \end{align*}
 $$

-> Important ⚠️
+> [!tip]
-Adding $\log$ in the second step is purely a mathematical convenience that makes easier further calculations; it does not change the nature of the problem.
+> Adding $\log$ in the second step is purely a mathematical convenience that makes easier further calculations; it does not change the nature of the problem.
->

 Then, the final comparison:
 $$
 \min\bigg(
 \frac1{2m}\sum_{i=1}^m(h(x^{i})-y^{(i)})^2